andytower/oracleScript/README.md

 # oracleScript
-This repo content some file for Oracle Database
+## Description
-I use its in my work
+This repo content some file for Oracle Database.
+I use its in my work.